spark423/pldi2025-artifact/README.md

 (c) Rounding-invariant input bounds method

-To generate intervals for log using the rounding-invariant input bounds method, run the following commands.
+To generate intervals for log10 using the rounding-invariant input bounds method, run the following commands.

 ```
 $ cd full-gen/